 - Re-enable iMessage and wait for it to reactivate

 To go a step further, since you’re refreshing the iMessage function, it makes sense to also restart your device with a simple reboot.
-You can do this by simply powering it down, allowing it to fully turn off, then restarting it.
+Simply power it down, wait for a complete shutdown, and then turn it back on.

 Check Apple ID on Your Device